Try saying this three times fast.

 “This cookbook, I believe, is truly an expression of the creative work of the Holy Spirit alive and animating our St Michael’s community,” Ms McDermott said.

-For more information about St Michael’s Catholic Primary School Meadowbank or to enrol your child, call (02) 9808 2658 or visit smpsmeadowbank.catholic.edu.au.
+For more information visit St Michael’s Catholic Primary School Meadowbank or to enrol your child, call (02) 9808 2658.